crh3675/core-ui/README.md

 	AWS_PROFILE=[profile] NODE_ENV=local npm start -- --cluster=true

 All assets from components will be copied to the *public* directory.
-Any assets configured within  *config/assets.js* will be concatenated into a single file in the same *public* directory as per the config in *config/assets*.
+Assets will be concatenated into a single file in the same *public* directory as per the config in *config/assets*.